-When instructed by the LPCF, the S-GW/BBIFF shall use the GTP Tunnel ID that it received from the LPCF to determine the media packets of which GTP tunnel has to be delivered to the LMISF.
-The GTP Tunnel ID of the IMS Signalling Bearer is a linked Tunnel ID for the GTP Tunnel of Media Bearer.
-Then, the S-GW/BBIFF shall deliver all the octets above the GTP layer to the LMISF.
+When instructed by the LMISF, the S-GW/BBIFF shall use the IMS Signalling Bearer information that it received from the LMISF to determine the media packets of which EPS Bearer (i.e. the Media Bearer) has to be delivered to the LMISF (e.g. EPS Bearer ID of IMS Signalling Bearer is linked to the EPS Bearer used as the Media Bearer).
+Then, the S-GW/BBIFF shall deliver all the octets above the GTP layer of the GTP tunnel used for the Media Bearer to the LMISF.